chrisl64squares/loberary/content/music/2025 Music in Lists.md

 ### _More_ (Pulp)

 I was never super into Pulp,[^britbritpop] but I enjoy—and certainly recognize the importance of—their work.
 But 2025 appears to be a year of unexpectedly powerful returns.
-Like Clipse, with _More_ Pulp not only returned after a long (nearly 25-year!) break, but with an excellent album, but one that sits solidly among their best.[^pulpreturns]
+Like Clipse, with _More_ Pulp not only returned after a long (nearly 25-year!) break, but with an excellent album, but one that sits solidly among their best.[^pulpreturns] Favorite tracks: “Slow Jam” · “The Hymn of the North” · “Tina”

+### _Let All That We Imagine Be The Light_ (Garbage)

+Garbage has been in the game for more than 30 years now, and this may be there best in nearly two-dozen of them.
+An unashamed return to grunge pop, this time with an edge honed by years and clearly a dollop of experience with ageism, _LATWIBtL_ is a great listen.
+Standout tracks: “Sisyphus” · “Radical” · “There’s No Future In Optimism”

+### _The Life of a Showgirl_ (Tay-Tay)

+I could’ve put _TLoaSG_ either of the first two categories.

+1. Music that landed because it became the best-selling album of 2025 on its first day of release, already 5x-platinum, the most pre-saved album on Spotify, set the record for single-day streaming on all the major platforms, Billboard’s #1 album for 11 weeks, etc.
+2. Music that Landed in My Backyard because the critical takes are replete with bad-faith takes, reasoning from conclusions desired for all kinds of extra-musical reasons.
+In an alternate timeline where _TLoaSG_ was released instead of 1989, it would be just as well-loved.

+But I’m putting it here because this album is fun, footloose, and a banger.
+Imperfect?
+Sure, but even the weakest songs aren’t half as bad as some vocal critics who finally feel safe to complain are making them out to be.

+Believe me: it pains me to be in the position of defending any billionaire.
+I’m just talking about the music.
+There are more than a few folks who should try that.

+My favorite tracks: “Opalite” · “Ruin the Friendship” · “The Fate of Ophelia” · “Father Figure”

 ## Music I Watched Land Elsewhere